 A course which looks at the dramatic rise of international organized crime, and discusses states' responses to it.

 IR 406 - Homeland Security

+Preserving the physical well being of the nation from natural calamity or weather events is the primary focus of this course.
 This course aims to enhance the students' ability to see through to the crux of contemporary policy issues efficiently, quickly, and logically.
 The course explores techniques of policy analysis in depth, as well as the practical constraints imposed by the policy-making environment in several policy areas, in order to hone those critical analytic skills.
 Cross-listed with POSC 405

 IR 407 - Terrorism - 3 credits